evangelosgolias/athina/README.md

 ** To launch the package, choose Macros > MAXPEEM **

-_CAUTION: When you update the scripts to a newer version it is stongly recommended to delete the _maxpeem-data-analysis_ folder and then paste the new folder._
+_CAUTION: When you update the scripts to a newer version it is strongly recommended to delete the _maxpeem-data-analysis_ folder and then paste the new folder._

 ## Guide